 With video-conferencing services coming under close scrutiny recently, Information Services has worked closely with Zoom to make available an enterprise version of their service that complies with strict University security and privacy policies.
 Meeting hosts must still, however, make sure participants adhere to the following guidelines:

-Help avoid 'Zoom Bombing' of your meetings
+Help avoid disruptions to your meetings

 The biggest cause of unwelcome disruption to an online meeting or event is because of sharing the link to join the meeting out on social media platforms.
 This isn't unique to just Zoom, it applies to any online meeting platform allowing anyone with the join link (an invitation) to access the meeting.
-You must follow these simple steps to avoid unwelcome disruptions (zoombombing) to your events

 Before joining a meeting